joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 ### Keep a public journal

 A couple of years ago I adapted Julia Evans' [brag doc](https://jvns.ca/blog/brag-documents/) idea into a daily, internally-visible journal of what I worked on and what I listened to/read/watched.
 I was first motivated to do this to keep a record for self-reviews, but I quickly found that it was a helpful tool for guiding my focus towards things _worth writing down_, a.k.a. impactful work!
+It's so easy to get bogged down in activity that has no impact.
 I've also gotten feedback that it has helped others in the organizations I work in understand my role.

 ### Predict the future